| This is

 talking to several owners with these platform racks, the

-the rear edge of the deck, to the back of the forward mounting
+consensus was that the distance fromthe rear edge of the deck, to the back of the forward mounting

 feet was 21 1/2".
 This will allow for